NimaAra/Easy.MessageHub/README.md

 	Console.WriteLine($"Message is: {msg}"),
 	TimeSpan.FromSeconds(1));
 ```
+In the above example, if the subscriber receives more than one message within _1_ second of another, it drops them.

 #### Inheritance support:
 The hub supports inheritance by allowing to subscribe to a base class or an interface and receiving all the publications of types that inherit or implement the subscribed type.
 For example, given: